Erottaja 2

 Part B on the side of Uudenmaa and Yrjö roads was built in 1903-05. (architects Grahn, Hedman and Wasastjerna) in the Art Nouveau style.

-Part C (intermediate part on the courtyard side) was built in 1914-15. (architect Nikolai Meander)
+Part C (intermediate part on the courtyard side) was built in 1914-15. (architect Nikolai Meder)

 The building has previously undergone two major renovations; one in the early 70s and another in the early 90s.
-Otherwise, the apartments in the building have been gradually converted to offices over the years, and now, in the 2020s, a transformation into office space and restaurants is underway.
-The renovation work is to be completed during 2021.
+Otherwise, the apartments in the building have been gradually converted to offices over the years, and in the 2020s, a transformation into office space and restaurants has been done.
+The renovation work was completed in 2021.

 The building is protected under a decree by a decision of the Government.
 The protection of the site is supervised by the National Board of Antiquities.